Tahini Sauce

 Ice Cold Water

-How to make the best tahini sauce.
+How to make tahini sauce

-Tahini seizes when mixed with liquids such as must-have lemon juice.
+Tahini seizes when mixed with liquids such as must-have fresh lemon juice.
 In cooking, seizing means the smooth liquid (tahini, or melted chocolate) gets stiff and clumpy.

 Pay attention to your garlic.
 To soften the flavor of the garlic and to make an ultra-smooth tahini sauce, use minced garlic to flavor the lemon juice, then discard (or use elsewhere).
 Another option is to simply use granulated garlic powder instead of fresh garlic in your sauce.
-Certainly you can stir the garlic right into the sauce and flavor will be delicious even though the sauce won’t be entirely smooth.
+Certainly you can stir the garlic right into the sauce and flavor will be delicious even though the sauce wonโt be entirely smooth.

 Store it in an airtight container in the refrigerator.
 It lasts for at least a week and usually much longer than that.
 Bring to room temperature and give it a whisk before serving.